BlueCollartoCode/Job-Cost-Calculator/README.md

 # Job Cost Calculator
+Built while learning Python to automate quoting based on my experience running a fabrication shop.

 A Python terminal tool that generates job quotes for metal fabrication work based on labor time, pricing type, and profit margin.